Kris Maharaj is innocent.

 - The State’s other key witness changed his testimony after prosecutors helped him get off scot-free on a possible life sentence in Jamaica.

-- The first judge in Kris’s case was arrested on the third day of the trial for soliciting bribes from a law enforcement officer posing as a Colombian cartel member.
+- The first judge in Kris’s case solicited a bribe in exchange for setting him free.
+Kris spurned this and reported the attempt.
+The judge was then arrested on the third day of the trial when a law enforcement officer posing as a Colombian cartel member offered a bribe in exchange for bail.

-- The second judge conspired secretly with the prosecutors to draw up the execution order before even listening to the evidence at the judicial sentencing hearing.
+- The second judge met secretly (and illegally) with the prosecutors to draw up the execution order before even listening to the evidence at the judicial sentencing hearing.

 - A retired DEA special agent pointed out the various ‘red flags’ in the police investigation – and agreed that these pointed to the fact that the murders were the work of Colombian drug cartels.

-- A cartel assassin – under investigation by law enforcement at the time – was staying in the opposite room to where the murder of Derrick and Duane Moo Young happened in a Miami hotel, yet the lead detective lied and said he was “legit”.
+- The state failed to tell Kris that a senior member of the cartel – under investigation by law enforcement at the time – was staying in the opposite room to where the murder of Derrick and Duane Moo Young happened in a Miami hotel, yet the lead detective lied and said he was “legit”.

 - The prosecution presented Derrick & Duane Moo Young as innocent, declaring taxes on $24,000 a year, and withheld from the defence a briefcase full of documents showing they were laundering $5 billion around the Caribbean.